openstack-archive/nova-zvm-virt-driver/doc/source/imageguide.rst

   updated zvmguestconfigure installed

-* An image deployed on a compute node must match the disk type supported by that compute node, as configured by the zvm_diskpool_type property in the nova.conf configuration file.
+* An image deployed on a compute node must match the disk type supported by that compute node, as configured by the zvm_diskpool_type property in the zvmsdk.conf configuration file.
 A compute node supports deployment on either an ECKD or FBA image, but not both at the same time.
-If you wish to switch image types, you need to change the zvm_diskpool_type and zvm_diskpool properties in the nova.conf file, accordingly.
+If you wish to switch image types, you need to change the zvm_diskpool_type and zvm_diskpool properties in the zvmsdk.conf file, accordingly.
 Then restart the nova-compute service to make the changes take effect.

-* If you deploy an instance with an ephemeral disk, both the root disk and the ephemeral disk will be created with the disk type that was specified by zvm_diskpool_type property in the nova.conf file.
+* If you deploy an instance with an ephemeral disk, both the root disk and the ephemeral disk will be created with the disk type that was specified by zvm_diskpool_type property in the zvmsdk.conf file.
 That property can specify either ECKD or FBA.

-* When resizing, remember that you can only resize an instance to the same type of disk.
-For example, if an instance is built on an FBA type disk, you can resize it to a larger FBA disk, but not to an ECKD disk.

-* For glance image-create, it is strongly suggested that you capture an instance with a root disk size no greater than 5GB.

-* For nova boot, resize, it is recommended that you deploy an instance with a root disk size no greater than 5GB.

 * The network interfaces must be IPv4 interfaces.